 With a local trade area of 25,000 and a regional market of more than 300,000 Smithers serves as the professional services hub for Northwest B.C.

 While the Nechako region is the second-largest development region in the province, it’s home to approximately 40,000 residents, making it the least-populated region of B.C.
 The main communities are Smithers, Vanderhoof, Houston, Fort St. James, and Burns Lake, with many municipalities, villages, and townships adding to the population.
 From large employers in the resources sector to small-scale entrepreneurs and innovative social enterprises, this region has a strong, resilient economy.
 Find out more about economic opportunities in this region:

 Economic Development Organizations

-There are 17 First Nation communities in the Nechako region, comprising about 30% of the region’s approximately 40,000 people.
+There are 17 First Nation communities in the Nechako region, comprising of about 30% of the region’s approximately 40,000 people.
 First Nations economic development corporations, owned by aligned Nations or individual First Nations, are working towards sustainable development.

 Economic Development Associations